FIX Issues with SCCM RBAC Clear Required PXE Deployments Options. Clear Required PXE Deployments is a regularly used option in SCCM / ConfigMgr.

 1. The security role should have “Modify Resource” access on Collection.
 Collection –-> Modify Resource –> Yes.

 Administrative User/s (for e.g Operating System Deployment Manager) should be part of “All Systems” and “All Users and User Groups” collections irrespective of Security Scopes.

-The work around for this issue is to create a separate collection for PXE clear devices.
-If you want to clear PXE advert of a device then move that device into that collection and then do “Clear Required PXE Deployments”.
-This collection would act as temporary holding place for the device/s which we need to clear PXE adverts.
+The workaround for this issue is to create a separate collection for PXE clear devices.
+If you want to clear the PXE advert of a device then move that device into that collection and then do “Clear Required PXE Deployments”.
+This collection would act as a temporary holding place for the device/s which we need to clear PXE adverts.
 I know there is slightly more administrative work involved in this method.
-However, it better than providing “modify resource” access to all the systems and users.
+However, it is better than providing “modify resource” access to all the systems and users.

 No need for much worry, as I can see this issue is not there in System Center 2012 Configuration Manager SP1 version (beta).

 To know more about other issues we normally face during RBA implementation and How to fine-tune RBA in your organization, you can go through my posts – Post 1 and FIX Default Client Settings Issue With SCCM Security Role Infra Admin HTMD Blog (anoopcnair.com)

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a logger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…